-For CG Associates members only.
+For Castlefield Gallery Associates members only.

-Show See Say are regular events in the CG Associates programme, providing members with the chance to present their work, test ideas and get critical feedback within a supportive group of peers.
+Show See Say are regular events in the Castlefield Gallery Associates programme, providing members with the chance to present their work, test ideas and get critical feedback within a supportive group of peers.
 Members can either do a ten-minute Show and Tell presentation to the whole group or have a more in-depth half hour crit showing recent work or work in progress to a small group.

 Our February session builds on the momentum and enthusiasm generated by January’s Peer Support session with short Show and Tell presentations by Nerissa Cargill Thompson and John Powell-Jones and longer crit sessions with Suzanne Bethell and Michelle Olivier.
 There’ll also be an opportunity to talk about next steps for those wanting to setting up a peer support group.